axharish04/Pushup_Counter/README.md

-##Python Implementation of Pushup Counter Games
+# Push-up Counter Implementation using Python

+This project is a push-up counter that utilizes the Mediapipe library for pose estimation.
+It allows users to count their push-ups using their webcam and displays the count in real-time along with a leaderboard.

-Dependencies
+# Dependencies
 - numpy
 - opencv==4.8.1
 - tkinter
 - mediapipe pose estimation

-# Push-up Counter using Mediapipe

-This project is a push-up counter that utilizes the Mediapipe library for pose estimation.
-It allows users to count their push-ups using their webcam and displays the count in real-time along with a leaderboard.

 ## Requirements